 6.24.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.24.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.24.5.

 Avoid assignment to a variable equally named as the loop index counters within the loop.

 Be aware of Python’s short-circuiting behaviour when expressions with side effects are used on the right side of a Boolean expression.